yuvisite/Gorod-103-5-FM/README.md

 ![TypeScript](https://img.shields.io/badge/typescript-%23007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white)

-**This was made via Google AI Studio for fun and doesnt pretend to be some serious thing** **GorodPlus 103.4 FM** is an stylysed as website of some reginal radi station Gorod Plus 103.4 FM web application that simulates a old 2000s crappy regional radio station sound.
+**This was made via Google AI Studio for fun and doesnt pretend to be some serious thing**

+**GorodPlus 103.4 FM** is an stylysed as website of some reginal radio station Gorod Plus 103.4 FM web application that simulates a old 2000s crappy regional radio station sound.
 It also also have other modes, not only radio ranging from classic AM radio static to the muffled sound of a radio playing in the next room or PA system.

+# Demonstration
+Here i put link to youtube

 ## Key Features